-Exception: Locks and latches shall be attached to wood and plastic covered composite or wood core doors with not less than No. 8 flat, threaded-to-the-head, wood screws or be attached with through-bolts.
-Fire exit hardware and surface mounted top and bottom bolts shall be attached to wood and pastic covered composite doors with through-bolts.
+Exception: Locks and latches shall be attached to wood and plastic covered composite or wood core doors with not less than No. 8 flat, threaded-to-the-head, wood screws or be attached with throughbolts.
+Fire exit hardware and surface mounted top and bottom bolts shall be attached to wood and plastic covered composite doors with throughbolts or with steel screws at locations, indicated in the manufacturer's listing, where reinforcement is provided to prevent screw withdrawal.